TheCodeLlama/mydu-server-mods/MyDU server modding toolkit.md

 ## Getting started

-Download the mod toolkit archive and run “dotnet build” in the “ModAdmin” directory which contains a sample mod.
+Download the mod toolkit archive and run “dotnet build” in the “SampleDllMod” directory which contains a sample mod.

 Copy the generated ModAdmin.dll in the Mods directory at the root of the mydu server install directory.